adamhinton/CMDBuddy/README.md

 #### Command Creation (/commands/create)

 - User starts by creating a new Command
+- NOTE: This isn't where they fill out the values of Parameters and copy the generated command in to the CLI; that happens in commands/generate
 - Each Command has a baseCommand, title, and many Parameters see (#Tables-and-Relationships)
 - User clicks "Add New Parameter" and adds parameters one by one.
 - e.g. if the command is `npx playwright test createPerson`, they might add parameters like `age`, `location`, `profession`.
 - Parameters can be STRING, INT, BOOLEAN, DROPDOWN or FLAG
+- UI displays a live preview of the command the user has created

+- **Relevant Files**
+  - CommandCreationOrEditForm.tsx
+    - Parent component; has form UI to create base Command
+    - Calls ParameterCreationOrEditForm.tsx when user clicks Add New Parameter
+  - ParameterCreationOrEditForm.tsx
+    -User selects a Parameter type (STRING, INT, BOOLEAN, DROPDOWN or FLAG) and the UI displays customized options for each of those types
+  - CommandCreationTypes.ts
+    - TS types for command creation
+  - CommandCreationUtils.ts
+    -Various command creation helper utils
+  - LiveCommandCreationPreview.tsx
+    - displays a live preview of the command the user is creating

 #### Command Generation (/commands/generate)

 - The meat and potatoes of CMDBuddy
 - User clicks a command in the sidebar, fills in values for the parameters they created in /command/create, and copies the generated CLI command to paste in to their command line
 - Has real time validation based on specs the user inputted in commands/create, such as max length, validation regex, and more

+#### Dark/Light mode

+- User clicks the dark mode preference icon in the header
+- This saves their preference to their account, or to localStorage if they're not logged in
+- CMDBuddy remembers their preference when they visit the page in the future

 #### User Authentication